 Private instruction is the foundation of a sound musical education.
 At NEC Prep, the depth and expertise of our faculty assure a great match for our students' individual needs.
-Private lessons of 30, 45, and 60 minutes are offered for students of all levels (including beginners!) for all instruments listed under faculty.
+Private lessons of 30, 45, and 60 minutes are offered for students of all levels (including beginners!) for all woodwind instruments.

 A unique feature of our private lesson program is that it includes the opportunity to participate in workshops, recitals, evaluations, and our annual concerto competition, which offer every student valuable performance experience and feedback from a variety of teachers.

 Prospective woodwind students must set up a placement with Woodwinds Department Chair Ellen Martins, who will advise each student personally regarding an appropriate studio teacher placement and path of study.
-For information on how to get started, please click here.
 Private lessons can begin at any time during the school year.
-Please fill out the placement form or contact the Prep office for information and to schedule a placement with the Department Chair.
+For more information on how to get started, please click here.
+Please fill out the placement form below or contact the Prep Office to schedule a placement.

 For more information on how to enrollment into classes, please contact the Prep office.

 Oboe Reedmaking Class